 The EOWG is at the Heart of What the Web is About

-Why do the working group members do what they do?
+Why do the working group members, led by co-chairs Sharron Rush and Brent Bakken, do what they do?
 Why invest so much time and energy making it easier for everyone to use the web?
 Digital accessibility is a civil (human) right across the globe, and every day the Education and Outreach Working Group of the World Wide Web Consortium Web Accessibility Initiative is developing resources to help make that right a reality.

 On the day I wrote this post I watched a great video about Tim Berners-Lee and the founding principles behind the world wide web.
 The video may contain the answer to the question of why the people on the EOWG work so hard: The web was designed as a tool for everyone.
 EOWG participants know it takes people doing hard work to make it so.